-Objective: 2.2 Describe the dispositional, situational, and interactionist approaches to organizational behaviour and trait activation theory.
+Objective: 2.1 Define personality and describe the dispositional, situational, and interactionist approaches to organizational behaviour.

-- 54) If an organization decides to change the characteristics of work tasks in order to improve employee satisfaction and performance, what approach to organizational behaviour are they following?
+- 5) If an organization decides to use personality tests in the hiring of employees in order to improve employee satisfaction and performance, what approach to organizational behaviour are they following?

-- a. dispositional approach
+- A) dispositional approach

-- b. personality approach
+- B) situational approach

-- c. situational approach
+- C) interactionist approach

-- d. interactionist approach
+- D) testing approach

-- e. operant learning approach
+- E) military approach

-Objective: 2.2 Describe the dispositional, situational, and interactionist approaches to organizational behaviour and trait activation theory.
+Objective: 2.1 Define personality and describe the dispositional, situational, and interactionist approaches to organizational behaviour.